Government Shutdown Resources

 Will national parks, monuments, and museums be open?

-In Washington, D.C., operations at the Smithsonian museums and the National Zoo have varied.
-During the early 2018 shutdown, Smithsonian museums and the National Zoo remained open to the public.
-During a separate shutdown that lasted between December 2018 and January 2019, however, these locations remained open for the first 11 days of the shutdown, before being forced to close for the remainder of the shutdown (24 days).
-The Smithsonian Institute has yet to issue guidance on its plan should a shutdown occur this year.
+In Washington, D.C., the Smithsonian museums and the National Zoo are closed for the remainder of the government shutdown.
 Open-air national parks such as the National Mall and its memorials and monuments will remain open, but with limited access.
 Staffed services at these locations will be unavailable.

 Internal Revenue Service